Risk management framework

 Our internal committees support our risk management processes and demonstrate individual accountability by the relevant Executive team members:

-• Executive Committee, chaired by the Managing Director & Chief Executive Officer, examines all aspects of our business
+- Executive Committee, chaired by the Managing Director & Chief Executive Officer, reviews all aspects of our business

-• Credit Committee, chaired by the Chief Credit Officer, examines large potential transactions
+- Credit Committee, chaired by the Chief Credit Officer, reviews large potential transactions

-• Risk and Compliance Committee, chaired by the Chief Risk Officer, reviews, monitors and improves our management of Risk and Compliance
+- Executive Risk and Compliance Committee, chaired by the Chief Risk Officer, reviews and monitors our management of risk and compliance

-• Treasury Risk Review Committee, chaired by the Treasurer, examines Treasury activities, limits, noteworthy transactions and current issues
+- Treasury Risk Review Committee, chaired by the Treasurer, reviews Treasury activities, limits, noteworthy transactions and current issues

-• Work Health and Safety Committee, chaired by the Chief Risk Officer, examines workplace risks and reports any hazards or safety problems that may cause harm or injury to employees, contractors or visitors
+- Work Health and Safety Committee, chaired by the Chief Risk Officer, reviews workplace risks and reports any hazards or safety problems that may cause harm or injury to employees, contractors or visitors

 Key risks